Achievable logoAchievable logo

 Hyperoxic breathing

-Hyperoxic breathing involves inhaling oxygen-enriched gas mixtures during exercise or post-exercise recovery.
+Hyperoxic breathing means inhaling oxygen-enriched gas mixtures during exercise or during post-exercise recovery.
 This method has been proposed to:

 • Enhance aerobic performance